docker/docker-birthday-3/tutorial.md

 For Devs:
 * Rewrite or add features to the following apps:
   * Python webapp which lets you vote between two options
-  * JAca worker which consumes votes and stores them
+  * Java worker which consumes votes and stores them
-  * Node.js webapp shich shows the results of the voting in real time
+  * Node.js webapp which shows the results of the voting in real time
 * Write something to generate random votes so you can load test the app

 For Ops: